d12frosted/elpa-mirror/gnu/corfu-readme.txt

 1 Introduction
 ══════════════

-  Corfu enhances the default completion in region function with a completion overlay.
+  Corfu enhances completion at point with a small completion popup.
 The current candidates are shown in a popup below or above the point.
 Corfu is the minimalistic `completion-in-region' counterpart of the [Vertico] minibuffer UI.

-  Corfu is a minimal package, which relies on the Emacs completion facilities and concentrates on providing a polished completion UI.
+  Corfu is a small package, which relies on the Emacs completion facilities and concentrates on providing a polished completion UI.
 Completions are either provided by commands like `dabbrev-completion' or by pluggable backends (`completion-at-point-functions', Capfs).
 Most programming language major modes implement a Capf.
-Furthermore the language server packages, [Eglot] and [Lsp-mode], both use Capfs which talk to the LSP server to retrieve the completions.

-  Corfu does not include custom completion backends.
-In contrast, the complex Company package includes custom completion backends, which deviate from the Emacs completion infrastructure.
-The Emacs built-in Capfs are mostly sufficient, but a few additional Capfs and completion functions are provided by the [Cape] package.
+Furthermore the language server packages, [Eglot] and [Lsp-mode], use Capfs which talk to the LSP server to retrieve the completions.
+Corfu does not include its own completion backends.
+The Emacs built-in Capfs and the Capfs provided by other programming language packages are usually sufficient.
+A few additional Capfs and completion utilities are provided by the [Cape] package.

   *NOTE*: Corfu uses child frames to show the popup.
 For now Corfu falls back to the default setting of the `completion-in-region-function' on non-graphical displays.
-You may want to use `consult-completion-in-region'.

   <https://github.com/minad/corfu/blob/screenshots/light.png?raw=true>